wenzeslaus/python-grass-addon/README.md

     mv python-grass-addon-master/run_containers.sh .
     mv python-grass-addon-master/command_containers.sh .

 Build a Docker image with sample dataset and Notebooks.
+If you are using your image for GRASS GIS (see above), be sure you have the right image name in the Dockerfile (used by following command).

     docker build -t wenzeslaus/python-grass-addon .